Counselling for children

 - Breakup and Divorce

 This list is far from exhaustive.
-If the difficulty your child is struggling with is not listed here, please contact us.
-The chances are that it’s something we are able to work with.
+If the difficulty your child is struggling with is not listed here, please contact us. .We can work with most child and family issues.

 Who can refer a child?

-We are able to take referrals from parents/guardians and other professionals (such as teachers, doctors, social workers etc.) with the parent’s written consent.
+We can take referrals from parents/guardians and other professionals (such as teachers, doctors, social workers, etc.) with the parent’s written consent.
 Older children can also self-refer.

 What happens then?